 In assessing the realization of deferred tax assets, including net operating losses, management considered whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
-Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income and tax planning strategies in making this assessment, and accordingly, has concluded that no valuation allowance is necessary as of December 31, 2015 and December 25, 2014.
+Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income and tax planning strategies in making this assessment, and accordingly, has concluded that no valuation allowance is necessary as of December 29, 2016 and December 31, 2015.

 The Company files income tax returns with the U.S. Federal government and various state jurisdictions.
 In the normal course of business, the Company is subject to examination by taxing authorities.
 The Internal Revenue Service has completed audits of the Company's federal income tax returns for the years through 2011.
-As of December 31, 2015, December 25, 2014, and December 26, 2013 we had unrecognized tax benefits of \$0 thousand, \$189 thousand, and \$0 thousand, respectively.
-The amounts of unrecognized tax benefits that, if recognized, would favorably impact the effective tax rate were \$0 thousand, \$136 thousand, and \$0 thousand as of December 31, 2015, December 25, 2014, and December 26, 2013, respectively.
+As of December 29, 2016, December 31, 2015, and December 25, 2014 the Company had unrecognized tax benefits of \$0, \$0, and \$189 thousand, respectively.
+The amounts of unrecognized tax benefits that, if recognized, would favorably impact the effective tax rate were \$0, \$0, and \$136 thousand as of December 29, 2016, December 31, 2015, and December 25, 2014, respectively.
 During 2014, the Company recorded an immaterial amount of interest expense related to uncertain tax positions.
 The Company's policy is to classify interest and penalties related to unrecognized tax benefits in income tax expense.